-The online retailer Zappos has turned its ‘About’ section into a series of stories about the brand’s story and the people who work everyday to create that magic.
+The online retailer Zappos has turned its 'About' section into a series of stories about the brand's story and the people who work every day to create that magic.

-The big announcements video
+The big announcement video

 Take advantage of the suspense here.
 Tell your audience that you’ll be making a big announcement soon and build up the suspense.

 This video creates great curiosity and has known to get reactions for the audience almost immediately.